 Factor 1 – Entertainment

-For instance, let’s say you love to party and make sure to make every weekend count by painting the town red.
+For instance, let’s say you love to party and make sure to make every weekend count by painting the town red (be sure to follow COVID-19 protocol!).
 While there’s nothing wrong in that, it can be really hard to shelf up some money for a rainy day because going out has become an expensive affair in most cities.

 Developing a sense of awareness about how your money is being spent can be a big plus, especially if you start young.
 We’re not saying you need to account for every cookie you eat; just try and be aware that the cookie costs you something.